Migrate your Car rentals integration

 <ForwardURL>https:/rentalcars.com/SearchResults.do......</ForwardURL>

-By following these guidelines and making the necessary adjustments, you can smoothly transition to the new Demand API and continue to offer an efficient Car Rental search experience to your customers.
+By following these guidelines and making the necessary adjustments, you can smoothly transition to the new Demand API and continue to offer an efficient Car rental search experience to your customers.

 - For examples and best practices check the dedicated cars endpoints section